 Escape the hustle and bustle

-Park hours are 8am until sundown, 365 days a year and entrance is $6 per vehicle.
+Park hours are 8 am until sundown, 365 days a year, and entrance costs $6 per vehicle.

 Hang out at a famous boardwalk

 Hop over to Okaloosa Island, just off the mainland from Fort Walton Beach, and you can spend sunny days and laid-back nights at its famous boardwalk.
 A popular destination for couples, friends, and families alike, The Boardwalk is packed with fun places to play, shop and dine.
 It also hosts amazing fireworks shows on Wednesday nights from late May through early August.
 Fresh off the beach?
 No worries!
 Sandy toes and salty swimsuits are welcome.

 Fancy staying right on the beach?
 Book a beachfront condo or villa and as well as the stunning sunsets, you’ll be able to make the most of pristine sands, clear warm waters, and natural attractions all around.
 What’s more, it doesn’t have to be expensive.
 There are plenty of vacation rental companies offering great-value accommodation in this corner of Florida.
 You can rent a 6-person condo in Destin for around $150 per night – that’s just $25 per person!

 Cheap and free things to do in North Central Florida